SJ0769/Obsidian-Notes-SJ/content/Logic/Truth in Non-Classical Logics.md

 $\neg U(\lceil \phi \rceil) = T(\lceil \phi \rceil)$ or $F(\lceil \phi \rceil)$ (i.e., defined)

 **The Strengthened Liar/Revenge of The Liar:**
-Consider the statement Q = "This sentence is false or undefined"
+Consider the statement Q = "This sentence is false or undefined."
+Intuitively, if this statement is true then this results in a contradiction as it is not false or undefined.
+A longer evaluation can be seen below.

 $Q \equiv F(\lceil Q \rceil) \vee U(\lceil Q \rceil)$
 $T(\lceil Q \rceil) = T(\lceil F(\lceil Q \rceil) \vee U(\lceil Q \rceil) \rceil)$
 i.e., Q is true is if it is false or undefined
 $\implies (T(\lceil Q \rceil) \iff F(\lceil Q \rceil))$ or $(T(\lceil Q \rceil) \iff U(\lceil Q \rceil))$
-$\implies (T(\lceil Q \rceil) \iff \neg T(\lceil Q \rceil))$ or $(T(\lceil Q \rceil) \iff \neg T(\lceil Q \rceil))$ ...
+$\implies (T(\lceil Q \rceil) \iff \neg T(\lceil Q \rceil))$ or $(T(\lceil Q \rceil) \iff \neg T(\lceil Q \rceil))$

+If the $F(Q)$, then the statement $Q$ is true, a contradiction.
+This is the same case for when $Q$ is undefined.

 We derive that $T(\lceil Q \rceil)\iff\neg T(\lceil Q \rceil)$ as $U(\lceil Q \rceil = \neg T(\lceil Q \rceil))$
 Thus, a purely paracomplete approach does not escape analogues of the liar paradox (and so Tarski's Undefinability Theorem applies, truth cannot be captured).